 This is a project led by the Cornell University Library and sponsored by the Office of the Vice Provost for International Affairs and the Office of Engagement Initiatives.

-A Portal is a gold shipping container equipped with immersive audio and video technology inside.
+Portal structures come in many forms: inflatable, indoor or outdoor containers, portal screens or buses equipped with immersive audio and video technology.
 When you enter one, you come face-to-face with someone in a distant Portal and can converse live, full-body, and making eye contact, as if in the same room.
 For more details about Portals see: .